2023 VA Disability Calculator

 Using The VA Disability Calculator

 We have provided a VA Disability Calculator to help veterans understand how their disability ratings are established.
-Among the more frequently heard objections we’ve got from veterans is ‘How on earth was the VA able to arrive at the figure for the combined rating they did with all the current ratings I’ve got?’
+Among the more frequently heard objections from veterans is, ‘How on earth was the VA able to arrive at the figure for the combined rating they did with all the current ratings I’ve got?’
 Have you ever questioned what formula the VA devised to figure the combined rating you received?
 It may have occurred to you that 2 + 2 does not equal 4 to the VA when they do the math.

 It is because the VA takes the position that it will not add whole numbers together to calculate your rating.
 Rather, the VA takes percentages of percentages when considering service-connected compensation claims.